 Backpacks & organization

-For shorter trips, the Osprey Daylite, Cotopaxi Inca 16 and the REI Flash 18 Pack are our go-to favorites.
-They’re streamlined, minimalist, lightweight, and durable – and also pack small for travel, or for use as a day pack on a multi-day backpacking adventure.
+For shorter trips, the Osprey Daylite is our go-to favorite.
+The Daylite is streamlined, minimalist, lightweight, and durable – and also packs small for travel, or for use as a day pack on a multi-day backpacking adventure.

 Weather in the South is unpredictable.
 It’s amazing how quickly a “zero percent chance of rain” turns into a heavy afternoon shower.
-We always pack several Sea to Summit Lightweight Dry Bags to stash our phones, cameras and extra clothing layers in case of rain.
-And the super lightweight Sea to Summit Ultra-Mesh Stuff Sacks are great for keeping our gear organized, and make it super easy to transfer gear between backpacks for different adventures.
+We always pack several lightweight dry bags to stash our phones, cameras and extra clothing layers in case of rain.
+And lightweight stuff sacks are great for keeping our gear organized, and make it super easy to transfer gear between backpacks for different adventures.

 Navigation: GPS, compass & trail maps